-The Director of Business Continuity is responsible for the Critical Incident Management Program and Emergency Plans and Procedures.
+The Director of Emergency Preparedness coordinates the Critical Incident Management Program and emergency procedures.
 These are designed to be an all-hazards disaster response and emergency management plan that includes planning, mitigation, response, and recovery actions.

 Priorities of Response